ligato/docs/docs/developer-guide/kvscheduler.md

 ### Introduction

-The KVScheduler is a transaction-based configuration processing system.
+The KV Scheduler is a transaction-based configuration processing system.
 It includes a generic mechanism for dependency resolution between configuration items.
-The KVScheduler is shipped as a separate [plugin], and is a core component used by all VPP and Linux plugins.
+The KV Scheduler is shipped as a separate [plugin], and is a core component used by all VPP and Linux plugins.

 ### Motivation

-The KVScheduler addresses several challenges encountered in the original vpp-agent design, which became apparent as the variety and complexity of different configuration items increased.
+The KV Scheduler addresses several challenges encountered in the original vpp-agent design, which became apparent as the variety and complexity of different configuration items increased.

 * `vpp` and `linux` plugins became bloated and complicated, suffering from race conditions and a lack of visibility.